Batches

 |---|---|

-| Consumption record | /inventory/lots/[id] (the source lot) |
+| Consumption record | The source lot in inventory |

-| Sales order line | The MO this line is fulfilled from (set by MRP) |
+| Sales order line | The manufacturing order that fulfills the line (assigned by MRP) |

-| Finished case | The lot it shipped from → the batch that produced it |
+| Finished case | The lot it shipped from, and the batch that produced it |

 Compliance overlay